-If you have plants to start gardening this year, then this low-maintenance perennial should be at the top of your list.
+If you have plans to start gardening this year, then this low-maintenance perennial should be at the top of your list.
 It won’t be fussy or require a huge amount of your time in order to thrive.

 4. Garden Phlox (Phlox paniculata ‘Bright Eyes’)

-The garden phlox stands at about 18 inches tall and would suit almost any garden.
+Garden Phlox stands at about 18 inches tall and would suit almost any garden.
 This low-maintenance perennial has a sweet fragrance that attracts butterflies and hummingbirds, too.

 The phlox loves sunlight and is also an excellent option for those looking to grow flowers in containers.

 They’re pretty resistant to mildew and are great for cutting and placing in vases thanks to their sturdy stems.